mustafaakben/promptEngineering/README.md

 ```
 - Based on the party information above, please generate our party advertisement hands-out.
 - Keep the writing catchy and short, use some fun stuff.
-- After the hands-outs, create four different images by using a diverse set of artistic styles.
+- After the hands-outs, create four different image concept prompts for Dalle-3 by using a diverse set of artistic styles.
 Images should be creative and funny.
 ```

 ***